Progress Report

 1. Outline of the project

-Typhoon control may cause climatological impacts, reduce damage, and other social impacts.
+Typhoon control may cause climatic impacts, reduction of damages, and other social impacts.
 It is necessary to quantify these impacts to assess social acceptability.
-First, estimating the secondary effects of typhoon control on the climate system is necessary.
-Typhoon damage includes not only human damage but also economic damage.
 Estimating typhoon control’s economic damage reduction effects requires developing models to convert meteorological forces like wind speed and rainfall into structural or other countable damage.
-The impact assessment group has developed an integrated wind and flood damage assessment model for typhoon control.
+Out group has developed an integrated wind and flood damage assessment model for typhoon control.
 We are also analyzing the impact of typhoon control on other long-term socio-economic activities.

 2. Outcome so far